 Keeping up with works by other creatives in your discipline is a commendable practice and a reliable well of inspiration.
 Yet during a creative rough-patch, seeing other people’s polished and completed works often results in self-criticism and frustration.
 Overwhelmed by too many best portfolio examples?

 Instead, try opening up to different sources of inspiration.
-You could leaf through interesting magazines or exquisite graphic design books, and listen to some of the best design podcasts out there.
+You could leaf through interesting magazines, design blogs, or exquisite graphic design books, and listen to some of the best design podcasts out there.
 Meet up with your creative community in events and conferences, or visit gallery and museum exhibitions.

 Note that it’s worth to look outside of your own creative discipline, too.
 As a ceramicist, you might look to fine art photography for a breath of fresh air.
 A typographer or illustrator might turn to film, indulging in the many graphic design movies or explore design magazines.